 The database isolation level specifies the degree to which your program is isolated from the concurrent actions of other programs.
 The default isolation level for all ANSI-compliant databases is Repeatable Read.
-The default isolation level for non-ANSI-compliant databases that do use logging is Committed Read.
-The default isolation level for non-ANSI-compliant databases that do not use logging is Uncommitted Read.
+The default isolation level for non-ANSI-compliant databases that support transaction logging is Committed Read.
+The default isolation level for non-ANSI-compliant databases that support transaction logging is Committed Read.
+The default isolation level for non-ANSI-compliant databases that do not use transaction logging is Uncommitted Read.
 For information on isolation levels, see the IBM Informix Guide to SQL: Tutorial and the description of the SET TRANSACTION and SET ISOLATION statements in the IBM Informix Guide to SQL: Syntax.